stellagarden/EE405-Advanced-Digital-Systems-Design/README.md

 - Graded: A+ (1st out of 28 students)

 ### Description
-- Utilized FPGA board and System Verilog to design controller, DMA, pipelined SIMD processor, and GEMM accelerator
+- Used FPGA board and System Verilog to design controller, DMA, pipelined SIMD processor, and GEMM accelerator